 But once I’d chosen cloth, I realized at once that I could never go back.
 The sheer amount of waste that disposables cause was apparent within the first three months after Leah was born.
 Changing her approximately 10-12 times a day for three months meant we would have gone through over 300 diapers already.
 Think about what 300 dirty disposable diapers would look like, wrapped up in garbage bags.
 And that’s just 3 months worth.
 Most kids don’t potty train for 2 or 3+ years.

 Fast forward to the creation of Lalabye Baby, where I worked really hard to weigh the benefits of quality and cost with eco-conscious choices.” ~Melissa Huynh (Owner and Creator of Lalabye Baby)

 - TPU breaks down more easily than PUL and contains less chemicals.

 - Bamboo is easily cultivated and thrives without the use of fertilizers or pesticides, making it a sustainable, renewable, and biodegradable naturally “green” material, unlike microfiber, which is often made from non-biodegradable petrochemicals that contribute to micro-plastic pollution.

-- Nearly 98% of our marketing is done online (read: paper free!) with the remaining 2% being vinyl banners and promotional materials that are reused for public events.
+- Nearly 98% of our marketing and customer support resources are digital (read: paper free!) with the remaining 2% being vinyl banners and promotional materials that are reused for public events.